 Brenniston National Standard first aid kits are a premium range of Australian workplace solutions, designed to comply with the WHS Act Code of Practice: First Aid in the Workplace.
-Brenniston proudly produces every one of its first aid kits in Melbourne under the TGA registration.
+Every Brenniston first aid kit is produced in Australia under TGA regulation and assembled on-site, ensuring stringent quality control.

 An up-to-date first aid kit is essential for workplace first aid emergencies.
 Nearly one third of injuries are caused by muscular stress so having bandages and instant ice packs on-hand, and ensuring staff are trained to effectively use them, is essential to Australian safe work practice.

 October is the month for workplaces to take action: uninformed workers or inadequate workplace facilities can lead to serious injury, or even death.

 In recognition of National Safe Work Month, here are our tips for identifying hazards at your workplace:

 - Inspect the physical work environment, eg. stairs, noise, lighting, hygiene.